Community Counseling Clinics: A First-Timer’s Guide

 What Should You Expect When You Call a Community Counseling Center?

-When you call a community counseling center, expect to talk to people who care and who want to help you.
+When you call a community counseling center, expect to talk to people who care and who want to help.

-The people our team members have called have nearly always been kind, respectful, and responsive to genuine inquiries.
+The people our team members have talked to at community counseling agencies have nearly always been kind, respectful, and responsive to genuine inquiries.
 Many will take their time to look up other numbers or providers that you can call if their agency is not the right fit.

 So, even if you end up calling an agency that isn’t taking new clients, or one where you’re not eligible for services, it’s usually still worth it.
 The people who answer are often able to help you find a local agency that is the right fit for you.